 |Git Enterprise||Connector provides the ability to manage users and their entitlements within Git Enterprise|

-The connectors for applications provided by Microsoft are differ from most other connectors in the OpenIAM stack because they are implemented using .NET and Powershell.
-The technologies requires a Windows Server host and are described in the Microsoft section.
+The connectors for Microsoft applications differ from most other connectors in the OpenIAM stack because they are implemented using .NET and Powershell.
+These technologies require a Windows Server host and are described in the Microsoft section.